younglab/fourfold/README.md

 ## Template Files

+The necessary template files are in Excel format under the templates/ folder.
+Each of these needs to be filled out before running the pipeline.
+Information on what data is needed for each column can be found at https://github.com/younglab/fourfold/wiki.

 ## Running the pipeline

 ### Launching

 The pipeline is executed by running /path/to/install/directory/4c-pipeline.sh <data-sample-template.xslx> <pipeline-template.xslx>.

 If you are running on a LSF-capable cluster, then you can automatically dispatch the pipeline to the cluster via /path/to/install/directory/4c-pipeline.sh -l <data-sample-template.xslx> <pipeline-template.xslx>.